-Though the Mahler Conjecture suggests that the global minimiser for the Mahler volume is the cube, one could also seek the local minimiser of this functional.
-In \cite{naz}, the authors demonstrate that the (unit) cube is indeed a local minimiser for the Mahler functional.
+Though the Mahler Conjecture suggests that the global minimizer for the Mahler volume is the cube, one could also seek the local minimizer of this functional.
+In \cite{naz}, the authors demonstrate that the (unit) cube is indeed a local minimizer for the Mahler functional.

 As proving Conjecture \ref{mal} in full generality has revealed many complications, a possible way to prove partial results related to this question would involve trying to prove the conjecture for more restricted (symmetric) convex bodies.
 In \cite{sr} and \cite{reis3}, the authors prove the conjecture if one restricts themself to the class of unit balls of Banach spaces with a $1$-unconditional basis.
 In \cite{reis2} and \cite{reis}, the author proves the conjecture for the Zonoids.
 A simplified proof of this fact can be found in \cite{gord}.
 In \cite{barthe}, the authors prove the conjecture for symmetric convex bodies with \emph{many} symmetries.
 See also \cite{lop} for a partial result concerning Conjecture \ref{mal}.